orcfax/docs/docs/ITN/overview.md

 requirements for participation, and the rewards system which will be used to encourage robust participation and network growth.

-## Rationale

-Orcfax’s upcoming Incentivized Testnet (ITN) is a major step in enhancing the decentralized oracle infrastructure on the Cardano blockchain.
-This ITN initiative prepares the network for a smooth Mainnet launch, offering validators a platform to deeply engage with Orcfax.
+Orcfax’s upcoming ITN is a major step in enhancing the decentralized oracle infrastructure on the Cardano blockchain.
+This initiative will prepare the network for a smooth mainnet launch, offering validators a platform to engage with Orcfax.

 ## ITN rollout